Best wireless earbuds in Australia 2023: budget and premium in-ears

 Fit is very good, and the tweaked design feels a lot less intrusive than some in-ears.
 Apple has finally added on-bud volume controls, which takes the user experience up a level too.

 The noise-cancelling works a treat, while Adaptive Transparency muffles loud noises when letting in ambient sounds.
 And the sound quality?
-With weight, detail and a good dose of dynamic subtlety, they really are accomplished performers.
+With weight, detail and a good dose of dynamic subtlety, they are accomplished performers who can go toe-to-toe with the best.
+As we said in our review, "next to the Sony and Bose rivals, Apple is now on par where it once was still playing catch up."

-A great pair of wireless earbuds if you're using them for exercise.
+A solid, sporty-esque pair of wireless earbuds for running or exercise.

 Specifications